Real time synchronisation of a free-running atomic clock time base with UTC using GNSS signals for application in experimental physics: Results

 First, we used the setup with the Rubidium clock for around $14$ days.
 Before the data-taking, the Rubidium PPS signal was aligned with the GNSS receiver PPS.
-To do so, the WR link from the ground floor to the fifth floor was inverted and the PPS and 10 MHz outputs of this receiver were connected to the WR input signals in order to be used as an external reference to follow by the Rubidium clock for a few days.
-Then the external reference was removed from the Rubidium clock and the WR link was inverted again to come back to the original setup.
-The counter was used to measure the time difference between the clock and the UTC(OP) PPS signals every $10$ seconds.
+To do so, the WR link from the ground floor to the fifth floor was inverted.
+The differences between the ``calibration'' and the ``data-taking'' modes of the setup are illustrated in Figure~\ref{fig:calib}.
+The calibration mode allows to use the White Rabbit link from the WR system on the fifth floor (here called master switch) to transmit time to the WR system on the ground floor (here the slave switch).
+The 10~MHz output from the slave WR system was then used to discipline the Rb clock for a few days.
+Then the WR link was inverted to revert to the original setup (data-taking mode) where the GNSS receiver can be used to measure the time difference between the Rubidium clock and the GNSS 1 PPS.
+Also, the counter was used to measure the time difference between the clock (in free-running mode) and the UTC(OP) PPS signals every $10$ seconds.
 The default setting of the counter allows one measurement per second, however the length of time required to compute the correction means that not all events can be corrected and stored at this counter frequency.
 For this reason we took only one measurement every $10$ seconds.
-If a higher flux of data is expected, the correction computation will have to be optimised further.
-For the test with the Caesium clock which lasted for 80 days, it was decided to take one counter measurement per second despite this issue.
+For the test with the Caesium clock which lasted for 80 days, it was decided to take one counter measurement per second despite this limitation.
 This will be further discussed in Section~\ref{sec:discussion_speed}.